Reciprocal swimming in granular media: the role of jamming and swimmer inertia: Results

-with the fitted $\beta=0.24$ and $n=0.44$, highlighting the respective roles of jamming and swimmer inertia in locomotion.
-We note that Eq.~\ref{eq:16} shall not be extrapolated to $T_c/T=\infty$.
-As the swimmer keeps increasing its flapping frequency, the granular medium can be strongly agitated and transform into a gaseous behavior, which can possibly lead to a decrease in $|\Delta y|$.
+\R{The collapse of data suggests that the locomotion of the scallop swimmer can be decomposed into a contribution from jammed stagnant zone formation, characterized by $N_c$, and a contribution from the inertial coasting, characterized by $T_c/T$.} We note that Eq.~\eqref{eq:16} should not be extrapolated to $T_c/T=\infty$.
+As the swimmer keeps increasing its flapping frequency, the granular medium can be strongly agitated and transition to a gaseous behavior, which can possibly lead to a decrease in $|\Delta y|$.
 Similarly, if the swimmer's mass $m_s$ keeps increasing, the swimmer may not be able to gain enough momentum from a stroke, also resulting in decreased $|\Delta y|$.